Introducing BrandingRepo (for Rails)

 Don't try to be more personal

-An article, posted almost 6 years ago filed in persona, user experience, ux, persona's, design, ui, white, succes & experience.
+An article, posted about 6 years ago filed in persona, user experience, ux, persona's, design, ui, white, succes & experience.

-Your persona's don't include someone who is visually impaired Your persona's are probably all white, or typically young and dynamic.
+The persona's you're working with probably don't include someone who is visually impaired.
+Your persona's are probably all white, young and/or dynamic.
 None of your persona's went through a tragic event recently.

 See also this thread on persona's